March 15, 2022

 By now, we've mentioned the role played by machine learning algorithms in HR digital transformation, specifically in powering analytical systems.
 What we still haven't pointed out, however, is that machine learning actually falls under the ensemble of AI-related technologies and represents only a fraction of the immense domain of artificial intelligence.

-Indeed, the scope of AI goes far beyond "mere" data analytics, extending to fields of application such as speech recognition, natural language processing (NLP), behavioral analysis, computer vision, including its sub branches such as photo and video object recognition, and other so-called cognitive technologies developed to mimic some of the most innately human abilities.
+Indeed, the scope of AI goes far beyond "mere" data analytics, extending to fields of application such as speech recognition, natural language processing (NLP), behavioral analysis, computer vision, including photo and video object recognition sub-branches, and other so-called cognitive technologies developed to mimic some of the most innately human abilities.

 All these subfields of AI are technically connected with machine learning and tap into its algorithms, as they aim at teaching machines to develop such skills through experience (for example, by training systems with millions of pictures or texts so that they can start to recognize recurring features).
 These capabilities can be applied to HR management in a variety of ways, including: